KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 7. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
 8. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+9. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-9. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+10. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-10. Recommendation: No ESLint configuration was found.
+11. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-RubbishCollection by nikobix](https://github.com/nikobix/MMM-RubbishCollection)